This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Natural Ingredients in Shower Gel and Body Wash

-- Green tea extracts that balance oily skin while providing antioxidant protection
+- Green tea extracts: Tackle oily skin while offering antioxidant benefits.

 Shower Gel Vs Body Wash: Texture, Fragrance, and Uses